Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, there was a couple, husband and wife.
 In the middle of the day, they were inside a room, thinking that nobody was there, and wanting to have sex.
 Then Thullanandā bhikkhunī, without calling out first, suddenly entered.
 When the husband saw her, he got angry: “You prevented me from following my desires.”
 He had an errection.
 He then chased the bhikkhunī, trying to get hold of her.
 She rushed out in fear, and returned to her dwelling place.
 She told the other bhikkhunīs: “Today, I almost broke my celibacy.”

 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.
 Why did you knowingly enter a house where people are “eating” (having sex) without calling out first?
 From now on, it’s no longer allowed.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: